luomus/pyha/docs/Update.md

 - Changes to variables NOT defined as environment variables
 - New python library to install (schedule)
 - Translation changes
-- Chagnes to static content
+- Changes to static content

 #### NOTE: Database updates may cause anomalies if users are able to use the service during the update.